 I learned something really amazing today.

-Dr. Dweck has spent decades researching achievement and success, and through her research she’s discovered something groundbreaking — the power of a positive mindset.
+Dr. Dweck has spent decades researching achievement and success, and through her research, she’s discovered something groundbreaking — the power of a positive mindset.

-Those with a fixed mindset believe their intelligence, qualities and abilities are set in stone, but they have an urgency to prove those qualities over and over.
+Those with a fixed mindset believe their intelligence, qualities, and abilities are set in stone, but they have an urgency to prove those qualities over and over.
 The main goal is to appear smart and capable and to avoid failure at all costs.
 When these people do fail, they view it as a direct measure of their competence and self-worth.

-People with a growth mindset have another approach to life entirely.
-Says Dr. Dweck in her book, Mindset: The New Psychology of Success, “In this mindset, the hand you’re dealt is just the starting point for development.
-This growth mindset is based on the belief that your basic qualities are things you can cultivate through your efforts and activities.
+Says Dr. Carol Dweck in her book, Mindset: The New Psychology of Success, “In this mindset, the hand you’re dealt is just the starting point for development.
+This growth mindset definition by Dr. Dweck is based on the belief that your basic qualities are things you can cultivate through your efforts and activities.

 With a growth mindset, you believe change is possible and even necessary.
 You don’t view failures as the end of the world — you see them as opportunities for learning.
 You are comfortable with taking risks, and you even seek out calculated risk opportunities.

 So where do you see yourself — as someone with a fixed mindset or a growth mindset?

 Virtually all great people have had these qualities.
 A growth mindset provides motivation and productivity in business, education, personal habits, relationships, and sports.

 If you have more of a fixed mindset and see the benefit of a growth mindset, Dr. Dweck has discovered you can learn the skills of a growth mindset and practice them until they become your more natural way of thinking and perceiving the world.

 1. Begin with awareness for a growth mindset

 Begin to catch yourself in a fixed mindset.
 Notice how you react to challenges, failures, or opportunities for taking risk.
 Watch how often you limit yourself, undermine your potential, or bristle when someone suggests you are wrong.
 Notice your self-talk when you make a mistake or fail at something.

-2. Push through challenges
+2. Push through challenges for a growth mindset

 When you’re attempting something new, and you come to the point when you’re bored, tired, hungry, or mentally stretched, push yourself to work a bit harder or longer.
 Intentionally put yourself in a growth mindset, and see yourself accomplishing or completing the task.
 Rather than giving up as soon as things get tough, tell yourself that you can do it and keep going.

-3. Seek constructive criticism
+3. Seek constructive criticism for a growth mindset

 No one likes to hear criticism, but quite often constructive criticism is just what we need to make a big leap in our knowledge or abilities.
 Find people whose opinion you trust and admire, and ask for constructive criticism about your work, a project, your abilities, etc. Listen openly to what they say without defensiveness, and apply their suggestions.

 4. Review your failures and mistakes for a growth mindset

 Most of us like to bury our past failures and mistakes because we don’t like to feel bad about ourselves.
 It’s embarrassing and causes shame or regret.
 But use the growth mindset to reevaluate your past mistakes.
 What can you learn from them?
 What can you use for your growth?
 How can you apply what you’ve learned to future goals?

 5. Examine your words for a growth mindset

 Dr. Dweck has found in her research by simply using the words “yet” and “next time,” you can ignite the growth mindset and see more potential in yourself.
 Rather than thinking, “I can’t do this,” instead say, “I can’t do this yet,” or “I will accomplish it next time.”
-This puts a positive spin on your attitude and trains your brain to remain open to challenges.
+This puts a positive spin on your attitude and emotions and trains your brain to remain open to challenges.

-6. Blast through the blues
+6. Blast through the blues for a growth mindset

-You can accomplish and achieve far more than you even dreamed of as you begin to see how much potential you have for change and growth.
+You can accomplish and achieve far more than you ever dreamed of as you begin to see how much potential you have for change and growth.